Shopping & Sourcing Guide · Updated June 2026

 Floor sweep, bulk low-cost items only

-The timing decision is a strategic one.
-Arriving on restock day costs more but gives you first access to the highest-value inventory.
-Shopping on clearance days minimizes your cost of goods but means most desirable items are already gone.
-Experienced shoppers often use two-visit strategies: a restock-day visit targeting specific high-value categories, and a mid-week or clearance visit for bulk low-margin volume.
+Timing here is a real strategic decision.
+Restock day costs more but gets you first access to the highest-value inventory; clearance day minimizes cost of goods but means most desirable items are already picked over.
+Experienced shoppers often run a two-visit strategy: a restock-day trip targeting specific high-value categories, then a mid-week or clearance visit for bulk low-margin volume.

-The answer depends entirely on what you're buying.
-For lightweight clothing and textiles, Goodwill Outlet Bins win by a wide margin: a pound of vintage t-shirts at $1.99 contains five or six garments, each costing you under $0.40.
-Amazon-sourced bin store items start at $10–$14 per item on restock day; even at clearance pricing of $1, you're paying per-item, not per-pound.
+The honest answer depends entirely on what you're buying.
+For lightweight clothing and textiles, Goodwill Outlet bins win by a wide margin: a pound of vintage t-shirts at $1.99 holds five or six garments, each costing well under $0.40.
+Liquidation bin store items start at $10–$14 per item on restock day, and even clearance pricing at $1 is still per item, not per pound.

-The equation flips for heavy, high-value goods.
-A power drill at $4 on a Wednesday at a liquidation bin store represents exceptional value.
-That same drill at a Goodwill Outlet weighing 6 pounds at $1.99/lb costs you $11.94, more than twice as much, assuming it's even there.
+The math flips for heavy or high-value goods.
+A power drill at $4 on a Wednesday at a liquidation bin store is exceptional value; that same drill weighing 6 pounds at a Goodwill Outlet would run $11.94 at $1.99/lb, which is more than double, assuming it's even there.

 Category-by-category buying guide: